vladbph/cymatix-doc/README.md

 ?? - We are open to discuss any other prefixes to control the history.
 ```
 * ### `Empty` prefix
-Intent without prefix with deduced slots and their values are saved in the deduction in the history.
+Intent without prefix with deduced slots and their values are saved in the deduction history.
 `ORDER_PIZZA: @i @want some @pizza @please`
 where
-`t_intent = ORDER_PIZZA` will be kelp in stack until `R$' intent comes along
+`t_intent = ORDER_PIZZA` will be kelp in stack until `R$' or `X$' intent comes along

 * ### `R$` prefix